zconnect-iot/zconnect-js/api/README.md

 # ***REMOVED*** - API Module

-The `apiRequest` saga is a wrapper around `apiFetch` which takes an endpoint key (and optionally params and payload objects).
+The `apiRequest` saga is a wrapper around the `apiFetch` promisified fetch function which takes an endpoint key (and optionally params and payload objects).
 The endpoint key is used to configure the request as defined in the `endpoints` dictionary.

 `apiRequest` can be triggered in 2 ways:
 1. via dispatching a `REQUEST` action using the apiRequest action creator